bprinty/vuex-reflect/docs/guide/models/api.md

   static api() {
     return {
       /**
+       * Endpoint for model collection actions.
+This property is automatically
+       * used for `fetch` and `create` in api definitions if those
+       * configuration items aren't specified.
+       */
+      collection: '/mymodel',
+      /**
+       * Endpoint for model instance actions.
+This property is automatically
+       * used for `get`, `update`, and `delete` in api definitions if those
+       * configuration items aren't specified.
+       */
+      model: '/mymodel/:id',
+      /**
-       * Endpoint for querying a group of models via API parameters.
+       * Endpoint for fetching a collection of models via API parameters.
        * This method is used whenever Model.fetch() is called.
        */
-      query: '/mymodel',
+      fetch: '/mymodel',
       /**
        * Endpoint for creating a single model via API.
        * This method is used whenever Model.commit() is used after